2000 Mercedes-Benz E-Class 320 4Matic 3.2 gasoline from North America

 Reseal front differential $305.

-Most recent (2016): Front brake rotor replacement, groaning power steering pump, dome lights do not turn on when the doors open, and the fog light leaked water (will be replaced), and headlight washer nozzles are missing, causing fluid to gush forth; items I consider normal wear and tear on an auto with this mileage.
+The replacement of the front brake rotors, groaning power steering pump, dome lights do not turn on when the doors open, and the fog light leaked water (will be replaced), and headlight washer nozzles are missing, causing fluid to gush forth; items I consider normal wear and tear on an auto with this mileage.

 We purchased the car from the original owner who was meticulous in the maintenance of the auto, and the car had never been involved in any accidents.